Leandromaro/Java-Design-Patterns/README.md

  - Chain of Responsibility design pattern is good to achieve lose coupling but it comes with the trade-off of having a lot of implementation classes and maintenance problems if most of the code is common in all the implementations.

 ## Observer
-According to GoF Proxy design pattern is:
+According to GoF Observer design pattern is:

 >Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically